-Inspired by real family moments, the latest PSAs in this award-winning campaign highlight the heartwarming, fulfilling moments that adoptive parents can share with their teens.
-Created pro bono by the advertising agency Barbarian, the PSAs feature the tagline "You can't imagine the reward," reassuring prospective parents that adopting a teen can also help parents grow in new and life changing ways.
+The latest campaign PSAs showcase adoptive families sharing their personal stories of adoption and the mutual rewards that come with it.
+The PSAs feature the tagline "You can't imagine the reward," reassuring prospective parents that adopting a teen can bring growth and joy - both for parents and teens - in new and life-changing ways.